shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 **Some responses to experiencing and trying new ways of experiencing pleasure**
 >"_I'm interested in moving beyond orgasms and finding different ways to receive pleasure_"

-> _“As a sexual trauma survivor I know I am disconnected from sensations so I would like to explore ways to feel. “__
+> “_As a sexual trauma survivor I know I am disconnected from sensations so I would like to explore ways to feel._“

 > "*I think knowing how to give yourself pleasure helps you connect with yourself, and it's a part of connecting with others also.
 Receiving pleasure is a way to connect.*"